jonas1ara/Windows.devs/README.md

 ```
 1.-Upgrading to Windows 10 20H2, if you're using WSL you already enjoy this update

-2.-Windows Terminal(Preview) from the Microsoft Store
+2.-Windows Terminal from the Microsoft Store

-3.-PowerShell Preview from the Microsoft Store
+3.-PowerShell from the Microsoft Store

-4.-Files Preview from the Microsoft Store
+4.-Git for Windows and Git for WSL

-5.-Git for Windows and Git for WSL
+5.-Debian-based Linux distributions from the Microsoft Store

-6.-Debian-based Linux distributions from the Microsoft Store
+6.-SUSE-bases Linux distributions from the Microsoft Store

 7.-Love and peace